takeshi-sato-dev/protein-lipid-domain-analyzer/paper.md

 # Acknowledgements

 We acknowledge the MDAnalysis and PyMC development teams for providing the foundational libraries that made this work possible.
+We acknowledge contributions and support from Kyoto Pharmaceutical University Fund for the Promotion of Collaborative Research.
+This work was partially supported by JSPS KAKENHI Grant Number 21K06038.

 # References